 The baggage reclaims area in an airport is an experience that many people are familiar with, but one of the last things you might expect is to be involved in an accident that leaves you injured while using the baggage reclaim.
 Unfortunately, different factors could cause an accident in a baggage reclaims area.
 For example, if the conveyor belt has been improperly or inadequately installed, wires could be exposed.
 Another type of baggage accident could involve baggage handlers.
 If a baggage handler places a piece of luggage onto the conveyor belt incorrectly, there is a chance that it could fall off the conveyor belt causing a passenger an injury.

 Airports very often need modes of transport to transport passengers around the airport especially as they may be carrying heavy luggage and some airports are vast with different terminals.
 To help passengers and staff, airports may have lifts, escalators and travellators.
 If such modes of transport are not regularly checked, serviced, maintained, taken out of use if found faulty could cause serious accidents which could leave a person facing unexpected injuries.
 Failure to comply with health and safety measures as well as maintenance could allow such transports to fall into disrepair.
-If a passengers, visitor or member of staff is hurt due to a faulty lift or escalator then a cause for a claim may exist.
+If a passengers, visitors or members of staff are hurt due to a faulty lift or escalator then a cause for Newquay airport accident claims may exist.